Reviews

 Bottom Line

 Since I am an avid Cinnamon user, I was a bit disappointed in the performance of this initial stable release.
-The critical stuff worked fine.
-The Ubuntu base is very forgiving.
-What did not work was an annoying list of small stuff.
+The critical stuff worked fine, and the Ubuntu base is very forgiving.
+What did not work was an annoying list of small glitches.
 I am a lot less forgiving of those glitches.

 Planned improvements for the 20.04 release include a new GRUB, a Plymouth theme, an improved layout application, and a Welcome screen.
 Also planned is a slideshow presentation during installation.

-I want to see a better installed base of applications that rises to the volume of what Ubuntu now offers in its desktop offerings.
+I want to see a better installed base of applications that is comparable to the volume of what Ubuntu offers in its desktop offerings.
 I am not in favor of application bloat, but I think the current installed software inventory is far too minimal.

 Is there a Linux software application or distro you’d like to suggest for review?
 Something you love or would like to get to know?